Blockchain, Cryptoassets and Fintech

 - Year 1

-The course aims to provide participants with the basic theoretical knowledge and critical tools for a comprehensive understanding of Blockchain and Distributed Electronic Ledger (DEL) technology and its implications for business, financial institutions and markets, government and society.
+The module aims to provide participants with the basic theoretical knowledge and critical tools for a comprehensive understanding of Blockchain and Distributed Electronic Ledger (DEL) technology and its implications for business, financial institutions and markets, government and society.
 Since the appearance of Bitcoin in 2008, Blockchain and DEL technology has been enriched progressively with further computational features, which have opened up a plethora of potential applications.
 Issues that will be discussed include innovations such as the development of new business models, the disruption of existing strategies in sectors like banking and financial services, the full range of advantages, the limitations and risks of central bank-controlled digital currencies, and possible forms of distributed public services.
 The course will draw examples and case studies from the very early instances of the application of Blockchain and DEL.

 Objectives and learning outcomes of the module